elimtechlab/website/index.md

 ## Welcome to the Curriculum Center Hub!

-_This website provides an online space for the Curriculum Center to post announcements, useful links, and much more!
+_This website provides an online space for the Curriculum Center to post announcements, useful resources, and much more!
 Please take a look at the sidebar for some of the resources we currently have available._

 ---
 ## Seesaw End-of-Year Procedures (7/20/21)